fluxcd/notification-controller/docs/api/v1beta2/notification.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Address specifies the HTTP/S incoming webhook address of this Provider.</p>
+<p>Address specifies the endpoint, in a generic sense, to where alerts are sent.
+What kind of endpoint depends on the specific Provider type being used.
+For the generic Provider, for example, this is an HTTP/S address.
+For other Provider types this could be a project ID or a namespace.</p>
 </td>
 </tr>
 <tr>